madetech/learn/core-skills/frontend-web-development/README.md

 While presenting their pages, candidates should explain the following:

+- What image format did you pick for Logo
+- What tools if any did you use to make the icons?
+- Their initial CSS structure, and how they plan to keep it maintainable?
 - Their choice to use (or not use) an off the shelf grid?
-- Their initial CSS structure, and how they plan to keep it maintainable?
-- What tools if any did you use to make the icons?

 ### Narwhal

-To obtain narwhal a candidate has to present the following to the examiner:
+To obtain Narwhal a candidate has to present the following to the examiner:

 - Related Products
 - Promotions area
 - Main product image, and thumbnails
+- SEO

 While presenting their pages, candidates should explain the following:

 - Did you have to DRY up any CSS as you found common patterns?
 - What additional SEO features have you added?
+(HINT: Microformats)?
+- How would open graph meta tags help discoverability?
+- Which image format have you chosen to use?
+How would you optimize them if you had to?
+- The client wants a new promotion on the page and the design shows white text on a very light background.
+What would you recommend in this situation?
+If anything?

 ### Unicorn